HubertWojcik10/mlops_project/reports/README.md

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**
 > **code.
 What did you fill out?
 Did you deviate from the template in some way?**
 >
-> Recommended answer length: 100-200 words
->
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
-> Answer: german

-From the cookiecutter template, we have used the `data`, `dockerfiles`, `src`, `tests`, and `configs` folders.
-The data folder includes two `.pkl.dvc `files (for train and test datasets), which are used to track and manage the datasets with DVC, ensuring reproducibility.
-The dockerfiles folder contains two Dockerfiles: one (`train.dockerfile`) for containerizing the training process and another (`api.dockerfile`) for containerizing the deployment process.
+From the cookiecutter template, we have used the data, dockerfiles, src, tests, configs, and .github folders.
+The data folder includes two .pkl.dvc files (for train and test datasets), which are used to track and manage datasets with DVC, ensuring reproducibility.
+The dockerfiles folder contains two Dockerfiles: one (train.dockerfile) for containerizing the training process and another (api.dockerfile) for containerizing the deployment process.

-The `src/mlops_project` folder contains scripts to create, train, and evaluate a ResNet18 model to classify images from the FMNIST dataset into 10 classes.
-It also includes `api.py`, which sets up the FastAPI application for deploying the model.
+The src/mlops_project folder contains scripts to create, train, and evaluate a ResNet18 model for classifying images from the FMNIST dataset into 10 classes.
+It also includes api.py, which sets up the FastAPI application for deploying the model.

-In the configs folder, we have multiple YAML files for configuration.
-These include `cloudbuild.yaml` for automating builds in Google Cloud, `config.yaml` and `config_cpu.yaml` for training configurations, `sweep.yaml` for hyperparameter optimization, and `vertex_ai_train.yaml` for running training jobs on Vertex AI.
+In the configs folder, we maintain multiple YAML files for configuration.
+These include cloudbuild.yaml for automating builds in Google Cloud, config.yaml and config_cpu.yaml for training configurations, sweep.yaml for hyperparameter optimization, and vertex_ai_train.yaml for running training jobs on Vertex AI.

+Additionally, we made use of GitHub Actions for CI/CD workflows.
+This allowed us to automate tasks like running tests, linting code, and ensuring proper integration at every stage of development.

 ### Question 6